-In Southern Virginia, TechSpark also works alongside the Microsoft Datacenter Community Development initiative, which brings training opportunities and hands-on experiences to the IT Academy program, as well as to a similar program at a college in South Hill – also close to the Boydton datacenter.
+In Southern Virginia, TechSpark also works alongside the Microsoft Datacenter Community Development initiative, which brings training opportunities and hands-on experiences to the IT Academy program, as well as to a similar program at Southside Virginia Community College in South Hill – also close to the Boydton datacenter.

 “All of the industries that are present here are going to be present, we hope, 20, 30, 40 years down the road,” says Jeremy Satterfield, manager, TechSpark Virginia.
 “And technology is becoming a more integral piece of that each and every year.
 We’re trying to help folks understand that and look at learning as a lifelong commitment.”

 This outlook is shared by Kent, who says he is always looking for opportunities to reinforce his skills.
-He left the IT Academy with the A+, Server+ and Network+ certifications he needed to secure a job in IT.
+He left the IT Academy with the courses he needed to secure a job in IT.
 He credits the practical training he received at the IT Academy with giving him the skills to take on anything his job throws at him.
 “Every bit of information I received at the IT Academy has honestly helped me to make this place better,” he says.

 A classroom datacenter